-On March 27, 2020, the CARES Act was enacted.
-The CARES Act includes several significant provisions for corporations, including those pertaining to net operating loss ("NOL") carryforwards, interest deductions and payroll tax benefits.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted.
+The CARES Act includes several significant provisions for corporations, including those pertaining to net operating loss carryforwards, interest deductions and payroll tax benefits.
 Corporate taxpayers may carryback NOLs originating during 2018 through 2020 for up to five years.
 During the first quarter of 2020, the Company recorded a discrete tax benefit of \$37.7 million related to the NOL carryback provisions available under the CARES Act legislation corresponding to anticipated tax refunds applicable to taxable years 2013, 2014, 2015, and 2017.
-If any tax refund is received that is more than \$5.0 million in a single year, along with other civil settlements, damages awards, and tax refunds, the Company has agreed to pay 65% of all such amounts received to accelerate payments to the government in connection with the government settlement (see
+If any tax refund is received that is more than \$5.0 million in a single year, along with other civil settlements, damages awards, and tax refunds, the Company has agreed to pay 65% of all such amounts received to accelerate payments to the government in connection with our government settlement (see Note 10).
+During the year ended December 31, 2020, we received a full tax refund related to the NOL carryback provisions available under the CARES Act.